 - Rub freshly crushed parsley or basil on the bee sting.
 This should help with pain and at the same time, begin to neutralize the poison.

-– Make a paste out of St. John’s wort oil and bentonite clay and apply it directly on the bee sting.
-The clay will help draw the poison out of the effected area and the St. John’s wort will help eliminate some of the pain.
+- Make a paste out of St. John’s wort oil and bentonite clay and apply it directly to the bee sting.
+The clay will help draw the poison out of the affected area and the St. John’s wort will help eliminate some of the pain.

 - Apply a drop of lavender oil on the area affected.